-This blog is the second installment in a three-part series about self-service access to data.
+This blog is the second installment in a two-part series about self-service access to data.
 Read the first post here.

 We all know the issue of delivering self-service access to data is a problem with no foreseeable end in sight — businesses will remain perpetually behind the speed at which data volume, tools, and use cases multiply.
 Yet I see many companies fall into the same patterns in their attempts to address these challenges.
 As the demand for data skyrockets, enterprises continue to rapidly expand their investment in personnel and technology.
 While this approach to big data complexity seems sufficient at first glance, it lacks the agility and flexibility companies need to successfully run their businesses and prepare for future data demands.